 2. CLCSS – Credit Linked Capital Subsidy Scheme for Technology Upgrades

-This is an MSME capital subsidy scheme that seeks to help MSMEs that wish to upgrade their technology.
+CLCSS is an MSME capital subsidy scheme that seeks to help MSMEs that wish to upgrade their technology.
 This scheme can be considered as a government subsidy for machinery loan.

 The credit linked subsidy scheme for MSMEs provides 15% upfront capital subsidy up to ₹15 Lakhs for MSME units.
 This is subject to the maximum investment in approved machinery being ₹1 crore to MSE units on institutional loans specifically taken for induction of state-of-the-art or near state-of-the-art technology.